 Higher but still slim odds of asteroid Bennu slamming Earth

-Cape Canaveral, Fla. — The good news is that scientists have a better handle on asteroid Bennu’s whereabouts for the next 200 years.
+Cape Canaveral — The good news is that scientists have a better handle on asteroid Bennu’s whereabouts for the next 200 years.
 The bad news is that the space rock has a slightly greater chance of clobbering Earth than previously thought.

 But don’t be alarmed: Scientists reported Wednesday that the odds are still quite low that Bennu will hit us in the next century.